American Turkish Society: Recent history

-Entering the 2010s, ATS intensified its efforts with robust programming.
-It introduced the Ahmet Ertegun Memorial Scholarship and the Arif Mardin Fellowship, and in collaboration with The School of Visual Arts, it established a scholarship program that annually funds a Turkish artist to attend SVA’s Summer Residency Program in New York, providing them exposure to the city's vibrant art scene.
+In the 2010s, the American Turkish Society introduced several scholarship programs.
+These included the Ahmet Ertegun Memorial Scholarship and the Arif Mardin Fellowship.
+In collaboration with the School of Visual Arts, the society also established a scholarship that supports a Turkish artist each year to participate in SVA’s Summer Residency Program in New York.

-In 2011, ATS expanded its cultural footprint by acquiring the Moon and Stars Project (MASP) Grants, taking over the management of this grants program and the renowned New York Turkish Film Festival.
-In 2019, ATS co-founded The Promising Turks Fund with The Turkish-American Association, designed to support Turkish students in the U.S. across various fields including Science, Technology, Engineering, Art, Mathematics (STEAM), and international relations, further enhancing its educational initiatives.
+In 2011, the American Turkish Society assumed management of the Moon and Stars Project (MASP) Grants, as well as the New York Turkish Film Festival.

+In 2019, the society co-founded the Promising Turks Fund with the Turkish-American Association.
+The fund supports Turkish students in the United States in fields such as science, technology, engineering, arts, mathematics, and international relations.